forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Very high avaiability.

 To show some love to our early adopters, we’re offering to give them free dedicated support until the 10th of July, 2019.
 Also, for every referral, we will give the referee and their referral an additional free month (upto 6 months) of dedicated support post July, 2019.
 A referral will be counted when a person/company does any of the following:
-- Raises a reasonable issue.
+- Raises a reasonable and thoughtful issue.
-- Issues a pull request that gets accepted.
+- Contributes meaningfully to this project.
 - Uses this repo in their project.

 Referrals will be accepted only until this text is in the latest version of the README.md file